Bird flu infected after contact with cows in Texas - ExBulletin

 The virus is often fatal in birds, but appears to cause a relatively mild illness in cattle.

-“The animals were not killed and appear to be recovering,” said Dr. Joe Armstrong, a veterinarian and animal husbandry expert at the University of Minnesota Extension.
+“The animal was not killed and appears to be recovering,” said Dr. Joe Armstrong, a veterinarian and animal husbandry expert at the University of Minnesota Extension.
 Last week, the USDA said: there was no plan This is standard procedure when a poultry flock becomes infected with a virus.

 This disease primarily occurs in older cows, and symptoms include loss of appetite, low-grade fever, and a significant decrease in milk production.
 The milk produced by cows is often “thick and discolored.”
 According to Texas officials.
 The virus has also been detected in unpasteurized milk samples taken from sick cows.